conorhassan/gsoc/templates/proposal.md

 *Note:* We require you to write regular blog posts.
 Now is a good time to make sure your blog works and send us the link.

+### **Loosely think what do I want to achieve in this project:**

+- implement basic GARCH(p, q) model in BRMS in form consistent with brms models
+- give some statement on the possible priors one might use for the model
+- simulation-based calibration (what is this exactly?)
+- implement in syntax agnostic to that already within existence of the BRMS package
+- implement assymmetric GARCH model with Student-t innovations
+- provide a "Bayesian Workflow-esque" tutorial where we work through at least one problem, exhibiting different choices that could be made along the way including priors and the different models.

 ### **Phase 1**

 Date  | Task